* This is the Consumer Version. *

 In addition to drugs, many other treatments can help relieve pain.

-Applying cold or warm compresses directly to a painful area often helps (see Treatment of Pain and Inflammation).
+Applying cold or warm compresses directly to a painful area often helps (see page Treatment of Pain and Inflammation).

 Spinal cord stimulation is commonly used to relieve neuropathic pain in people with nerve damage after back surgery or with complex regional pain syndrome.
 This treatment involves implanting a spinal cord stimulator under the skin, usually in a buttock or abdomen.
 Like a heart pacemaker, this device generates electrical impulses.
 Small wires (leads) from the device are placed in the space around the spinal cord (epidural space).
 These leads transmit impulses to the spinal cord.
 The impulses change the way pain signals are sent to the brain and thus change how unpleasant symptoms are perceived.